QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 fi

-# If no forward rule exist for my service
+# If no input rule exists for my service
-if ! iptables -n -L FORWARD | grep --quiet MY-HTTPS; then
+if ! iptables -n -L INPUT | grep --quiet MY-HTTPS; then

 # add a forward rule for the traffic (same reason)
   iptables -I INPUT 5 -d 10.137.2.x -p tcp --dport 443 -m conntrack --ctstate NEW -j MY-HTTPS